 If you follow the recommendation of two preventative maintenance and cleaning visits per year, it will give you peace of mind that you’re taking care of your machine the best you can.
 Twice-yearly visits give technicians a chance to catch issues early so that you don’t need a huge repair down the line.

 Don’t Cut Corners with a Cheap Ice Maker: It May Cost You in the End

 If you’re still looking to save money on an ice machine, consider an ice machine rental with Ice-Masters.
-We provide businesses in Kansas and Missouri with ice machines, along with preventative maintenance, cleanings, and repairs for one low monthly cost.
-Ice-Masters covers the upfront capital for you, giving you the convenience of owning an ice machine without all the worry.
+We provide businesses in Kansas and Missouri with top Hoshizaki or Manitowoc ice machines, along with preventative maintenance, cleanings, and repairs for one low monthly cost.
+Ice-Masters covers the upfront capital for you, giving you the convenience of owning the best commercial ice machine for your business without all the worry.